-The flexibility of the St. Mary’s curriculum allows students to study abroad on a short-term, a semester, or even a year-long program without compromising their St. Mary’s course credits.
-Not only do students have the opportunity to satisfy their ELAW (Link here) requirement but they are able to fulfill major, minor, and elective course requirements in addition towards the overall credits needed for graduation.
+The flexibility of the St. Mary’s College of Maryland curriculum allows students to study abroad on a short-term, a semester, or even a year-long program without compromising their St. Mary’s College course credits.
+Students have the opportunity to fulfill major, minor, and elective course requirements in addition towards the overall credits needed for graduation.

 James Cook University (JCU), Australia